 The British physicist and electrical engineer William Duddell was appointed to solve the problem in London in 1899.
 During his experiments Duddell found that by varying the voltage supplied to the lamps he could create controllable audible frequencies from a resonant circuit caused by the rate of pulsation of exposed electrical arcs.

 Duddell’s investigations revealed that the cause of the arc-lamp noise was the nonlinear nature of the arc that resulted in a negative resistance.
-This phenomena had already previously been recorded in 1898 by a Dr. Simon (Frankfurt, Germany).
+This phenomena had already previously been recorded in 1898 by Dr Hermann Theodor Simon (Frankfurt, Germany).
+1Simon, H.T.
+(1989), “Akustische Erscheinungen am electrischen Flammenbogen,” Ann.
+Physik 300, # 2, pp 233–9.
 Dr. Simon had noticed that the electric arc could be made to “sing” by means of modulating the voltage to an electric arc supply.
 Dr. Simon showed that the electric arc made a effective loudspeaker which he demonstrated in public.
 (Dr. Simon’s experiments also showed that the modulated arc produced not only sound but a modulated light beam by means of which the German Navy managed to make telephone calls between ships using a modulated arc searchlight and a photosensitive selenium cell.)
+2 Wittje, R. (2013), ‘The electrical imagination sound analogies, equivalent circuits, and the rise of electroacoustics, 1863-1939′, Osiris, Vol 28 #1, pp 40-63

-Duddell,who may have been aware of Simon’s work, tried to solve the noise by adding a LC resonant circuit across the arc and in doing so he created a tuneable oscillator.
+Duddell, who may have been aware of Simon’s work, tried to solve the noise by adding a LC resonant circuit across the arc and in doing so he created a tunable oscillator.
 By attaching a keyboard that varied the voltage input to the circuit Duddell created one of the first electronic musical instruments.
 Duddell’s invention the only ever electronic instrument to use an electrical arc to generate sound and the first electronic instrument that was audible without using the yet to be invented amplifier, loudspeaker or telephone system as an amplifier and speaker.
+3 Duddell, W. (1900), ‘Some Experiments on the Direct-Current Arc’, Nature, vol. 63, no. 1625 (December 20, 1900), pp. 182-183..
+Duddell and Simon also experimented with spark gap amplification where a variable resistor or a microphone was used to alternate the sound produced by the arc suggesting the possibility, in these pre-vacuum tube days of amplifying voice telephony over long distances.
+4 Wittje, R. (2013), ‘The electrical imagination sound analogies, equivalent circuits, and the rise of electroacoustics, 1863-1939′, Osiris, Vol 28 #1, p 52

 When Duddell exhibited his invention to the London institution of Electrical Engineers it was noticed that arc lamps on the same circuit in other buildings also played music from Duddell’s machine this led to speculation that music delivered over the lighting network could be created.